 Q. How beneficial do you think it is to group students according to their level of ability?

-A. It’s always beneficial for students to make a group for study and discussion.
-If the group comprises students of similar calibre and talent levels, they are proven to be more helpful.
-Similar abilities of students in a group can be advantageous from mainly two points of views.
-They are more frank to participate in any discussion and they have a good understanding among themselves.
-Secondly, they understand each other better and can advise in an effective way.
+A. If a group comprises students of similar calibre and talents, it is proven to be more effective.
+Similar abilities of students in an assembly can be advantageous from mainly two points of view.
+They are franker to participate in any discussion and value each other's opinions.
+Secondly, they understand each other better and work together pretty well.

-If a group is formed with different levels of students, there is a chance that a really talented student would get bored with the silly discussions by the others while a dull student among really talented group mates would not dare to opine whenever s/he likes.
+If a group is formed with different levels of students, chances are a highly talented student would get bored with the silly discussions by the others while a dull student among a highly talented group would not dare to opine whatever he/she thinks.